RichardDooling/Entertainment_Law/README.md

 No obligation here.
 Only for the curious, but if you get interested in how GitHub works and how to contribute to this project, sign up at the [GitHub site](https://github.com/) and then read the [CONTRIBUTIONS](https://github.com/RichardDooling/Entertainment_Law/blob/master/CONTRIBUTIONS.md) page.

+#### Typos, Glitches

+If you spot a typo or formatting glitch please [submit an issue.](https://github.com/RichardDooling/Entertainment_Law/issues).

+On the [Entertainment Law repository page](https://github.com/RichardDooling/Entertainment_Law), on the right, click on the !Issues icon and describe the problem.
+If need be, copy in text illustrating the problem.

+Issues are easy to submit, and you'll be making the text better for those who come after you.

+Thank you,

 Richard Dooling

 University of Nebraska College of Law